fmalmeida/MpGAP/docs/examples.rst

 .. note::

-  This will perform a long reads only assembly using nanopore data with Canu, Raven, Flye and Unicycler assemblers.
+  This will perform a long reads only assembly using nanopore data with Canu, Raven, Flye, wtdbg2, shasta and Unicycler assemblers.
 This specific command will also execute a polishing step with nanopolish (see ``--nanopolish_fast5Path``) and medaka (see ``--medaka_sequencing_model``).

 .. tip::